adobe/aio-lib-ims/api.md

 ### context.getPlugins() ⇒ <code>Promise.&lt;Array.&lt;string&gt;&gt;</code>
 Gets the list of additional IMS login plugins to consider.
-The JWT and OAuth2 plugins are required by the AIO Lib Core IMS library and are always installed and used.
+The JWT and OAuth2 plugins are required by the AIO Lib IMS library and are always installed and used.

 Unless running in Adobe I/O Runtime, the list of plugins is always stored in the global configuration.